 Dreamers And Doers

-Meet our dynamic team of dreamers and creatives who work with us to create magic:
+Meet the dynamic team of dreamers and creatives who work with us to create magic:

 Paola is a trained Human Rights lawyer, Community Organizer, Public Speaker, an Artist Facilitator, a writer and a dreamer.
 Paola is involved in causes such as Ending Violence against Women and Forced Migration as well as Community engagement.